andresmaopal/aws-cat-genai-observability-framework/README.md

-# AWS GenAI Observability Framework
+# AWS GenAI Evaluation & Observability Framework

 A comprehensive framework for building, monitoring, and evaluating generative AI applications on AWS with enterprise-grade observability, testing, and security controls.